 Port states are used to describe the actual states of ports.
 Within a module state, the port states are handled in the ALL-PORT-STATES list (see Figure 23).
 The structure of a port state is shown in Figure 29.
-The PORT-NAME refers to the port name that is used to identify the port by the test component OWNER that owns the port.
+The COMP-PORT-NAME refers to the port name that is used to declare the port in the component type definition of the test component OWNER that owns the port.
 STATUS provides the actual status of the port.
 A port may either be STARTED or STOPPED.

-NOTE - A port in a test system is uniquely identified by the owning test component <owner> and by the port name <port-name> local to <owner>.
+NOTE - A port in a test system is uniquely identified by the owning test component and by the port name used in the component type definition to declare the port.

 The CONNECTIONS-LIST of a port state keeps track of the connections between the different ports in the test system.
-The mechanism is explained in 8.3.3.1.
+The mechanism is explained in clause 8.3.3.1.